Wednesday, July 16, 2025

 I had forgotten the fresh air

-and restless waves that hurry in to carry me home.
+and restless waves that hurry in; they carry me home.

 My head is clear; there is room